rakutentech/leofs_docs/configuration_5.rst

 Pre-requirement
 ~~~~~~~~~~~~~~~

+.. note:: We have checked this mechanism with CentOS 6.5 and Ubuntu Server 14.04 LTS but we're goinng to investigate other OS such as FreeBSD and SmartOS.

 - Install NFS client on CentOS 6.5

 .. code-block:: bash

     $ sudo yum install nfs-utils

-- Install NFS client on Ubuntu Server 12.04 LTS or Higher
+- Install NFS client on Ubuntu Server 14.04 LTS

 .. code-block:: bash